Skip to main content

 Frontend Ui Developer

-Frontend developer who builds React 19/TypeScript components with optimistic updates, concurrent features, Zod-validated APIs, exhaustive type safety, and modern 2026 patterns
+Frontend developer: React 19/TypeScript components, optimistic updates, Zod-validated APIs, design system tokens, animation/motion, modern 2026 patterns

-Frontend developer who builds React 19/TypeScript components with optimistic updates, concurrent features, Zod-validated APIs, exhaustive type safety, and modern 2026 patterns
+Frontend developer: React 19/TypeScript components, optimistic updates, Zod-validated APIs, design system tokens, animation/motion, modern 2026 patterns

 Tools Available